Vice Mayor John Bauters, Council renege on Community Dog Park. Take action to help us save it.

 1).
 Sign our Petition:

-Help Re-Fund the Halleck-Beach Dog parkRead the petition
+Help Re-Fund the Halleck-Beach Dog parkRead or edit the petition

 2).
 Send Council a Personal Email: